smartnic/sigcomm21_artifact/README.md

 > STXB 10 -5 0
 ```

-Here are the comments to help understand `benchmark_after.k2`.
+Here are some comments to help understand `benchmark_after.k2`.

 Note: the third and fourth instructions are redundant, since the remaining program does not read from
 `(r10 - 5)`.